Travel U.S. Cities

 All of the following itineraries and travel tips are ones that we have experienced while being mindful of cost and the conveniences necessary when traveling with kids.

-Pro Tip: Allow for flexibility and spontaneity in your plan for a United States bucket list.
+Allow for flexibility and spontaneity in your United States bucket list.
 When unexpected ideas or invitations to travel come up – similar to our multi-generational family trip to Dreams Playa Mujeres – by all means…go for it!

 A fun and detailed United States bucket list from Top U.S. Family Blog, Travel With A Plan!